Near Optimal Alphabet-Soundness Tradeoff PCPs

 \subsubsection{Pseudo-randomness over the Grassmann graph}

-One notion that will be important to us is $(r,\epsilon)$-pseudo-randomness, which measures how much larger can the fractional size of a set of subspaces $\mc{L}$ be in a zoom-in/zoom-out restrictions of ``size $r$''.\footnote{The results we mention can be stated in greater generality, but we avoid it for the sake of simplicity.} The measure of a set of subspaces $\mc{L} \subseteq \Grass_q(n, \ell)$is the fraction of $\ell$-dimensional subspaces it contains, denoted as
+One notion that will be important to us is $(r,\epsilon)$-pseudo-randomness, which measures how large the fractional size of a set of subspaces $\mc{L}$ can be in a zoom-in/zoom-out restrictions of ``size $r$''.\footnote{The results we mention can be stated in greater generality, but we avoid it for the sake of simplicity.} The measure of a set of subspaces $\mc{L} \subseteq \Grass_q(n, \ell)$ is the fraction of $\ell$-dimensional subspaces it contains, denoted as

+We remark that the dimension $\ell$ in the probability above will always be clear from context based on $\mc{L}$.

 For subspaces $Q \subseteq W \subseteq \Ff_q^n$, the measure of $\mc{L}$ under zoom-in/zoom-out pair $(Q,W)$ is defined as